♰ True Life

 Seeking Truth Beyond Lies, Compromise, and Misunderstanding

 For those further along the journey, meaning begins to carry more weight.
-Yet the distance already traveled—along with entrenched habits, past successes, deep hurts, and accumulated failures—makes it difficult to question the path itself, let alone turn back and begin again.
+Yet the distance already traveled — along with entrenched habits, past successes, deep wounds, and accumulated failures — makes it difficult to question the path itself, let alone turn back and begin again.

 For those nearing the end of the road, meaning becomes urgent.
-With it comes the sobering realization that the path behind them has yielded only temporary answers—none of which have led to a lasting or true sense of meaning.
+With it comes the sobering realization that the path behind them has yielded only temporary answers, none of which have provided a lasting or true sense of purpose.

-As King Solomon concluded, this world is vanity.
-And as Scripture warns, what good is it to gain the whole world and yet lose one’s soul?
-True meaning is found only in God, and it involves far more than simply trying to reach Heaven.
-God did not create us merely to rescue us from Hell so that we could return to chasing a comfortable or happy life.
+As King Solomon observed, life “under the sun” is marked by vanity.
+And as Scripture warns, what does it profit a person to gain the whole world and yet lose their soul?
+True meaning is found only in God, and it involves far more than the pursuit of comfort, success, or even religious identity.

 What does it mean to live a true life—to live beyond survival, beyond the fleeting and the temporary; to live the life God created us to live?